AN OVERLAND ODYSSEY

 For the likes of British explorer Major John Blashford Snell, El Tapón - The Stopper - as the Darién Gap is locally known, was a geographical obstacle to be relished.
 When the British Trans-Americas Expedition determined that two Range Rovers should be driven the length of the Americas, the participants could not be swayed from their decision to cross the infamous Darién Gap.
 Leaving a snowy Alaska in December 1971, one month later the Range Rovers reached El Tapón, where Major Blashford-Snell and his team swung into action, blasting, shoveling and hacking through the dense jungle.
 Ninety days later, and having averaged a distance of approximately 2 miles a day, they finally blundered from the undergrowth.
 Liberated from the jungle, the two vehicles were free to pursue their journey to Ushuaia at a more favourable pace.

 For others the lure of the Trans-Americas has more to do with speed, endurance and breaking records.
 In his book, Road Fever, Tim Cahill claims to have driven the route in 23 days, 22 hours and 43 minutes.
-And whilst David Garulski apparently achieved it by motorcycle in 27 days, 7 hours and 52 minutes, Dean Stott romped home on his bicycle in a commendable time of 99 days, 12 hours and 56 minutes.
+And whilst Kevin Sanders achieved it by motorcycle in 35 days, Michael Strasser romped home on his bicycle in a commendable time of 84 days, 11 hours and 50 minutes.
 George Meegan, on the other hand, had a more sedate approach.
 He walked the 19,019 miles in 2,426 days.

 My own Trans-Americas dream was fired during the winter of 1980 when, as a young man, I was captivated by a then unknown author’s recently published book.
 Bruce Chatwin had visited an extraordinary place.
 His book, In Patagonia, stirred my imagination, for he told of a vast land once populated by dinosaurs, a country of wild Indians, hardy settlers, taciturn gauchos and curious beats.
 Nevertheless, it was to be some thirty years later when Christine and I finally maneuvered our Toyota Land Cruiser onto a cargo ship and sailed from Northern France, bound for Buenos Aires, Argentina.
 It was time to see what Chatwin’s book was all about.
 However, over the ensuing years the youthful dream had expanded.
 Our new goal was to drive to the southern tip of Argentina, before turning our wheels north in the hope of reaching Alaska.